Open to researchers, students, farmers and entrepreneurs attending the conference

 Would you like to share results of your thesis or research project?
 During the Saline Futures Conference, you can present it to a broad audience including academics and business professionals.
 We invite you to take part in a poster competition, present your work and win a prize!
-Ten winners will receive a price of 500 EUR, travel grants and certificates of attendance.
+Winners will receive a price of 500 EUR, travel grants and certificates of attendance.

 The aim of this conference is to showcase the global potential of saline agriculture.
 All stakeholders are invited, including political decision-makers, business operators, land managers, civic society, researchers and research planners.
 With your participation, we aim to create a platform for researchers and research-users to enhance food production on saline lands.